Languages in Zimbabwe – Why I love my Zimbabwe Accent

 I didn’t know accents reflect something fundamental about being Zimbabwean.
 Accents reflect Zimbabwean cultural history and that makes me appreciate my Zimbabwean accent even more.
 The realisation that dialects help identify a speaker’s town or village and each Shona dialect is specific to a sub-group opened my eyes.

-Shona dialects form a part of who we are as a people and make them unique.
+Shona dialects form a part of who we are as a people and make us unique.
 Behind every accent is a cultural history and a reflection of the language people spoke the first time they learned to converse.

 What is a Dialect?